Multitenancy

 By implementing multitenancy in Jmix applications, developers can efficiently manage and deliver services to multiple clients or user groups, ensuring data isolation, security, and personalized access controls based on the specific needs of each tenant.
 This approach optimizes data organization and access while maintaining data privacy and integrity across different user groups.

-The Generic REST add-on does not fully support multitenancy.
+The REST API add-on does not fully support multitenancy.
 It doesn’t separate entity instances by tenants.

 Installation